 Nuance between il fait beau and il fait bon:

-Il fait beau describes more how the weather looks nice (blue sky, sunny...)
+Il fait beau expresses that the weather looks nice (blue sky, sunny...)

-whereas Il fait bon is more about how the weather is/feels (temperature), meaning not too hot nor too cold: "It is warm".
+whereas Il fait bon is more about how the weather is / feels (the temperature), meaning not too hot nor too cold: "It is warm".

-This seems to be presented as idiomatic in a lot of French learning methods, and to be perfectly honest, some French people use it.
-However, it is not good French and still sounds clunky and child-like to many French ears (including mine!).
+This seems to be presented as idiomatic in a lot of French courses, and to be perfectly honest, some French people use it.
+However, it is not good French and still sounds clunky and child-like to many French ears (including mine).

-Il fait should always be followed by an adjective, and il y a used with nouns.
+Il fait should always be followed by an adjective, and il y a by a noun.

-See also Talking about the weather with il y a + [noun]
+See also Talking about the weather in French - il y a + [nom]